alenkacz/cert-manager-verifier/README.md

 Helps you properly wait for cert-manager installation to be ready to use.

+DISCLAIMER: this currently works only with latest cert-manager.
+Support of older versions is in progress.

 ## Motivation

 Pretty much every kubernetes installation nowadays depends on cert-manager for certificate provisioning.
 But at the same time, I've seen a lot of flakiness in several projects that were caused by inproperly implemented wait on cert-manager to be ready.